bahmutov/raven-express/README.md

   publicKey: '...',
   secretKey: '...',
   projectId: '...',
+  domain: '...',
   release: 'commit id or similar' // optional, will be 'development' if not set });
 // returns a function you can call to register middleware middleRegister(app); // where app is express instance
 ```

+Usually, Sentry just gives you a single url like `https://publicKey:secretKey@domain/projectId`.
+For domain, we set `https` always.

 ## Debug and details